-- ▶ Is the manuscript double-spaced with 1" margins all around? - Are the pages numbered?
-(Please don't use line numbering.) - Have you used hanging paragraphs for the reference list?
-(Don't put a hard return and tab in the middle of a reference item.)
+- ▶ Is the manuscript double-spaced with 1" margins for all sides? - ▶ Is the text left-aligned?
+Please don't use justified alignment. - Are the pages numbered? - Have you used hanging paragraphs for the reference list?
+(Don't put a hard return and tab in the middle of a reference item.) - > Do not number your sections or subsections.
+Don't include line numbering.

-☐ Title Page (to be uploaded separately after the main manuscript in our peer-review system, Manuscript FastTrack):
+☐ Title Page (to be uploaded second, after the main manuscript, in our peer-review system, Manuscript FastTrack):

-- Is the title 15 words at the most? - Are all author names on the title page? - Does the byline include the affiliations, contact information, and email address for all authors where the work was conducted? - > Is the corresponding author identified and full contact information included? - > Does the title page include the title, byline, and author note (if any)? - Is the departmental affiliation given for each author in the author note? (pp. 33-35) (Specify if the co-authors' emails should be published or not.
-Emails for all authors are required by the back end of our system when publishing items but do not need to be included in the published paper.) - Does the author note include both the author's current affiliation if it is different from the byline affiliation, and a current address for correspondence? (p.
-35) - If applicable, have you included a separate Funding Disclosure that names any sources of funding for your work? - If applicable, have you included an Author Note that discloses any special circumstances about the article (portions presented at a meeting, student paper as basis for the article, report of a longitudinal study, relationship that may be perceived as a conflict of interest)? (pp. 36-37)
+- Is the title 15 words at the most?
+Include the title on the title page and at the top of the main manuscript. - > Is the corresponding author identified and full contact information included? - Does the title page include the full names, affiliations (at the time the work was conducted), contact information, and email address for all authors?
+If affiliations have changed, include that in addition, starting with "[Author name] is now at ...] - ▶ Is the departmental affiliation given for each author in the author note? (pp. 33-35) (Specify if the co-authors' emails should be published.
+Emails for all authors are required by the back end of our system but do not need to be included in the published paper.) - If applicable, have you included a separate Funding Disclosure that names any sources of funding for your work? - If applicable, have you included an Author Note that discloses any special circumstances about the article (portions presented at a meeting, student paper as basis for the article, report of a longitudinal study, relationship that may be perceived as a conflict of interest)? (pp. 36-37)

-□ Abstract, and Keywords
+□ Main manuscript: Abstract, and Keywords